The subscription box market size is expected to reach $64.1 billion by 2027. The demand for these services has never been greater.

 Conquer customer churn from early on

-Churn is one of your biggest challenges when it comes to growing a solid subscription business.
+Churn is one of your biggest challenges if you want to follow a subscription business model successfully.
 Your churn rate is the number of subscribers you lose over a defined period of time.

 This typically occurs in two ways: